alburezg/child_death_clean/README.md

 [D_Supplementary](R/D_Supplementary)

-Each directory in `R` has the same structure:
+Each directory in `R` has the same structure, which includes:

 1. An R project prefaced by `___` (e.g. `___A_Data_formatting.Rproj`)
-1. A script called `__run_code.R` which can be used to execute all scripts at once
+1. A script called `__run_code.R` which should be used to execute all scripts in the directory
-1. Several R scripts ordered numerically
+1. Several R scripts ordered numerically.

-## Runing the scripts to reproduce the results
+## B - Runing the scripts to reproduce the results

 In order to run the code, please do the following:

 1. Download this repository as a zip file (aprox 150MB) and extract its content
-1. Open the `R/A_Data_formatting` folder in order to start the data manipulation
+1. Open the `R/A_Data_formatting` directory in order to start with the data wrangling
 1. Open the `___A_Data_formatting.Rproj` R project in RStudio
-1. Open the `__run_code.R` script and run line by line to execute all the scripts in the directory
+1. Open the `__run_code.R` script and run the code line by line to execute all the scripts in the directory
 1. When finished, exit RStudio
-1. Repeat for all four directoriesin the `R` folder
+1. Repeat for the other three directories in the `R` directory.

-1. The final results are stored in the `Output` directory, including the figures as .pdf files and full country and regional estimates.
+The final results of the analysis are stored in the `Output` directory, including the figures as .pdf files and full country and regional estimates.

-## Data availability
+## C - Data availability

-This repository includes all the raw data needed to reproduce the results.
-UN World Population Prospect data was downloaded by hand in advance and stored in the folder
+This repository already includes all the raw data needed to reproduce the results.
+UN World Population Prospect data was downloaded by hand in advance and stored in the
-[Data/wpp_data](Data/wpp_data).
+[Data/wpp_data](Data/wpp_data) directory.
 All data come from: [https://population.un.org/wpp/Download/](https://population.un.org/wpp/Download/), downloaded on 14 October 2019.
 See the *Supporting Information* for more details about the data and estimation.

-## A note on parallelisation
+## D - A note on parallelisation

-If possible, the R scripts in the directory [A_Data_formatting](R/A_Data_formatting) used to re-format the UN WPP should be run on a High Performance Computing (HPC) unit as they involve many calculations.
+If possible, the R scripts in the [A_Data_formatting](R/A_Data_formatting) directory (used to re-format the UN WPP data) should be run on a High Performance Computing (HPC) unit as they involve many calculations.
 These would take many hours in a normal PC, but under one hour on a HPC running 25 cores.

 We ran the scripts on a Windows server: